juanitogan/flame/README.md

 There is still much to be done.
 I quickly hacked through many components from the previous engine, that I didn't need at the moment, just to get them working.
 Thus, many of the components here still need to be refactored to be more like the rest.

 `NinePatchComponent`, `ParallaxComponent`, and `ParticleComponent` are some examples as things I just quick-hacked and saved for later.
-(See the [\[Unreleased\] section in the changelog](CHANGELOG.md#unreleased) for a better TODO list.)
+(See the [Unreleased section in the changelog](CHANGELOG.md#unreleased) for a better TODO list.)
 Most things still work as Flame had them working, but they may not be fully "Pogo-ized" yet.
 I also haven't touched Box2D yet because _Pogo Bug_ doesn't need it.
 (Another game of mine, _GRITS Racing_, uses it super heavily, so I should have the skills to work it in well when I get to it).

 The core components I focused on the most are: `SpriteComponent`, `AnimationComponent`, and the gesture mixins.
 These should be used as examples for how to refactor the rest.